subor/sdk/docs/topics/cplusplus.md

             std::cout << ret << std::endl;
         }

-1. Compile the code, if everything goes well, which means you've intergrate Ruyi SDK successfully.
+1. Compile the code, if it succeeds you've successfully intergrated the SDK.